desmondfowler/Azeroth-Tour-Guide/README.md

   - _STATIC_: Start with an SVG of Azeroth.
 Kalimdor, Eastern Kingdoms.
   - _NEXT_: Clickable regions that link to location details.
   - _NEXT_: Dynamic map with highlights.
-  - _NEXT_: Add in new zones?
-I hear the Dragon Isles are nice this time of year.
+  - _NEXT_: Add in new zones.

 - **Location Listings**

   - _STATIC_: Hardcoded list.
 Orgrimmar, Stormwind, etc.
   - _NEXT_: Add descriptions, maybe pull some lore from WoWpedia.
   - _NEXT_: Toss in screenshots from WoW for images.

 - **Search Functionality**